All Episodes

 She's gone by then.

-I think uh the haughty John Kerry had moved in.
+I think the haughty John Kerry had moved in.

 That doesn't matter.

-She was still doing she was doing this stuff whilst let me tell you something.
+She was doing this stuff whilst let me tell you something.

 Well, don't forget this.

-There's a hundred million dollars, Jesus in an in another account, the Clinton Family Foundation.
+There's $100 million, Jesus, in another account, the Clinton Family Foundation.

-That's what we uh jokingly here affectionately referred to as the Clinton Crime Family Foundation.
+That's what we jokingly here affectionately referred to as the Clinton Crime Family Foundation.

-But that foundation collected a hundred million dollars, part of which while she was Secretary of State, that's the money that came from foreign governments and individuals and who knows who else.
+But that foundation collected $100 million, part of which while she was Secretary of State, that's the money that came from foreign governments and individuals and who knows who else.

-So your point is was she doing all this uh speech making on government time?
+So your point is, was she doing all this speechmaking on government time?

 Doubt it.

-I mean, people are not just sending money because the foundation's there.
+But she was, I mean, people are not just sending money because the foundation is there.

 She and Bill had to be soliciting it.